cwang23/CDPH-Breast-Cancer-Project/README.md

 ## Model Performance
-For both models, we looked at the ROC curve to evaluate each model and identify the best performing model.
+For both models, we looked at the ROC curve to evaluate each model's performance and identify the best ones.

 For the extra trees classifier model we used to predict health insurance status at the individual level, the ROC AUC was 0.719.
 For the sparse logistic model we used to predict health insurance status at the geographic level, the ROC AUC was 0.664.